agetty — alternative Linux getty

 Optionally invokes a non-standard login program

-instead of /bin/login
+instead of /bin/login.

 Optionally turns on hardware flow control.